 Barry Simon, president and CEO of Oak Hill, thanked Lamont and the union for averting a strike.

 “This will allow us to facilitate the return of our participants to their homes and our students to their classrooms,” Simon said, adding the funding Lamont pledged to support “will allow us to bargain in good faith and to settle the contract with our employees.”

-The other nonprofits at risk of a strike prior to Thursday night’s deal were: Journey Found Inc. of Manchester; Mosaic in Cromwell; Whole Life Inc. of Stratford; Sunrise Northeast of Hartford; and Network Inc. of Andover.
+The other nonprofits at risk of a strike prior to Thursday night’s deal were: Journey Found Inc. of Manchester; Mosaic in Cromwell; Whole Life Inc. of New London; Sunrise Northeast of Hartford; and Network Inc. of Andover.